clojure-doc/clojure-doc.github.io/content/md/articles/language/interop.md

 ### Automatic Imports For java.lang.*

-Classes from the `java.lang` package are automatically imported.
+Most classes from the `java.lang` package are automatically imported.
 For example, you can use `String` or `Math` without explicitly importing them:

 ``` clojure